Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Cardiac arrest, or sudden cardiac death, can occur suddenly (within 24 hours of the onset of the first signs of the disease in physically active individuals), this happens outside the hospital, approximately 400,000 people a year (USA), 90% of the cases of cardiac arrest is cause of death.
+Cardiac arrest, or sudden cardiac death, can occur suddenly (within 24 hours of the first signs of illness in physically active individuals), it occurs outside the hospital, in approximately 400,000 people per year (USA), in 90% of cases cardiac arrest is the cause of death.

 Causes of cardiac arrest

 In adults, sudden cardiac arrest usually occurs in the presence of heart disease, and is often the first manifestation of this pathology.
-Other causes of cardiac arrest include PE, trauma, ventilation and metabolic disorders (including drug overdose).
+Other causes of cardiac arrest include pulmonary embolism, trauma, ventilation problems, and metabolic disorders (including drug overdose).

 In children, the main causes are trauma, poisoning and various respiratory disorders (airway obstruction, smoke inhalation, drowning, infection, etc.).